jolyonb/olxcleaner/wishlist.md

 - Conditional tags
 - AB Test tags
-- ORA tags

 ## Validate Course Updates:

 - Check that the update file is found (and that json/html aren't clashing)
-- Validate the json/html
+- Validate the json/html in course updates

 ## Parsing: